 ECEG 781.
 Computer Architecture I. 3 Credits.

-Evolution of computer architecture spanning from the CISC machines to the RISC machines, from the pipelined to superscalar architectures; from multithreaded to parallel processors.
+The evolution of computer architecture spanning from the CISC machines to the RISC machines, from the pipelined to superscalar architectures; from multithreaded to parallel processors.
 Hardware and software processor design trade-off and performance evaluation; Data representation and instruction sets.
 Control design: Hardware and microprogrammed.
-Memory organization: Virtual segmentation and cache; system organization: Bus control and 1/O. Pre-requisite: Senior Status Equivalent to EECE 520.
+Memory organization: Virtual segmentation and cache; system organization: Bus control and I/O. Permission from Chair or Graduate Director is required.

 ECEG 782.
 Grid Integration of Wind Energy.
 3 Credits.